OpenGround: Planning-based Online Perception for Open-World 3D Visual Grounding: Discussion of Limitations and Potential Solutions

+\paragraph{Dependence on Segmentation Quality.} The effectiveness of CGP depends on the quality of the segmentation model used to discover missing objects.
+Although segmentation itself is not the focus of our work, this dependence can affect final grounding performance.
+A practical direction to improve robustness is ensemble segmentation, where predictions from multiple segmentation models or model variants are combined to suppress model-specific errors and improve mask stability.
+Another possible extension is to incorporate confidence estimation or verification modules, so that uncertain segmentation results can be re-checked before being inserted into the online $\olt$.
+These strategies may improve the reliability of CGP without changing the overall grounding framework.

-\paragraph{Error Propagation in Task Chain.} Because later grounding depends on earlier steps, an incorrect early prediction may propagate through the task chain.
-A lightweight engineering extension can mitigate this: during Single-Step Grounding, if the VLM detects that no candidate satisfies all conditions, it can backtrack to the previous step, discard the inconsistent hypothesis, and re-ground the object before continuing.
-This provides a practical safeguard against rare cascading errors without altering the core framework, whereas non-progressive grounding methods cannot benefit from such corrective backtracking.
+\paragraph{Error Recovery in Task Chain.} Since later steps in the task chain depend on earlier grounded objects, an incorrect early prediction may propagate and affect subsequent reasoning.
+A possible remedy is to introduce a lightweight backtracking mechanism.
+For example, if the VLM determines during Single-Step Grounding that none of the current candidates satisfies the required conditions, the system can return to the previous step, discard the inconsistent hypothesis, and re-ground that object before proceeding.
+This provides a simple form of error recovery for progressive grounding.
+More generally, future work may study confidence-aware task chains or multi-hypothesis planning to further improve robustness against cascading errors.

+\paragraph{Error Propagation and Recovery in Task Chains.} Since later steps in a task chain depend on previously grounded objects, an incorrect intermediate prediction may propagate and affect subsequent grounding decisions.
+Nevertheless, our diagnostic results suggest that such cascading errors are present but are not the dominant source of failure.
+As shown in \cref{fig:task_chain_quantitative_acc}, performance does not degrade severely as the task-chain length increases.
+We further inspect 50 randomly sampled failed cases and 50 randomly sampled successful cases, and observe incorrect intermediate grounding in 32\% of the failed cases and 18\% of the successful cases.
+The higher occurrence in failed cases indicates that intermediate errors can increase the risk of final failure, whereas their presence in successful cases suggests that an imperfect intermediate result does not necessarily prevent the system from eventually identifying the target.

+A lightweight backtracking mechanism could further improve robustness.
+For example, if the VLM determines during Single-Step Grounding that none of the current candidates satisfies the query and accumulated contextual constraints, the system can return to the most recent uncertain step, invalidate the inconsistent hypothesis, and re-ground the corresponding object before re-executing the subsequent subgoals.
+This provides a simple form of error recovery while retaining the progressive structure of task-chain grounding.
+More generally, confidence-aware task execution, bounded backtracking, or multi-hypothesis planning could be explored to reduce the effect of cascading errors in future work.